-7.3.13 Dissolved or suspended nutrients in water \ RIS section 4.4.8
+7.3.13 Dissolved or suspended nutrients in water RIS field 24

 - 355. If known, please note the relevant categories of dissolved or suspended nutrients in water, averaged across the site as a whole. - 356.
 For RIS updates, please also note significant change in dissolved or suspended nutrients.